sandiegojs/vanilla-browser-docs/docs/ajax.md

 }
 ```

 Head back over to the console, and you'll see our data now looks correct!
-We can now replace the `console.log` with a `return` statement.
+Our last step is to remove the `console.log` and replace it with a return statement that returns an object with a `form` property set to our data, since this is the structure our API endpoint is expecting.

 ```js
 var serializeArray = function(selector) {